 “Where did I go wrong?
 I just fail to understand what he wants in life.
 A pretty chick who’s skinny?
 I believe that’s the reason why he fell for Madhuri…Sanju made a great boyfriend.
 As a husband, it was a different story.”
-A bitter custody battle for Trishala ensued and there was much unpleasantness between the families.
-But worse was to follow – by mid 1993, Richa’s cancer was back.
-Sanjay was crucified by the press for his ‘humiliation’ of Richa.
+A bitter custody battle for Trishala ensued, and there was much unpleasantness between the families.
+But worse was to follow – by mid-1993, Richa’s cancer was back.
+The press crucified sanjay for his ‘humiliation’ of Richa.

-Apparently, Sanjay and Madhuri were serious about their relationship.
+Sanjay and Madhuri were serious about their relationship.
 However, he soon got embroiled in the 1993 Mumbai Serial Blasts conspiracy.
-According to reports, Madhuri stopped responding to his calls and the relationship was over once Sanjay was arrested.
+According to reports, Madhuri stopped responding to his calls and the link was over once Sanjay was arrested.

 6. Never in a relationship with PR

 Bollywood stars of today, just care too much about their image and what others think.
-That’s the reason there cannot be another straight shooter like Sanjay in an image obsessed film industry.
-In my opinion, he’ll remain our last and ‘baddest’ bad boy.
+That’s the reason there cannot be another straight shooter like Sanjay in the image-obsessed film industry.
+In my opinion, he’ll remain our last and ‘worst’ bad boy.

 In my book, I set out to try to explain what makes a bad boy bad.
 I explored his childhood for clues.
-But in the end realized that you can’t explain a bad boy.
+But in the end, I realized that you can’t solve a bad boy.
 There is no logic here.
 They just are.
 There is no secret.
 He is the way he is.

 The opinions expressed in this article are the authors.